 How to Make the Best Angel Food Cake

-- You’ll need a dozen egg whites, so make sure to have a good supply.
+- You’ll need a dozen egg whites for this angel food cake recipe, so make sure to have a good supply.

-- PRO-Tip: Make sure you have some cream of tartar on hand, too.
-It will stabilize the whipped egg whites (foam) allowing them to expand up to 8 times their initial volume!
+- PRO-Tip: The cream of tartar will stabilize the whipped egg whites (foam) allowing them to expand up to 8 times their initial volume!
 Its acidity lowers the pH of the whites letting them stretch and hold air without collapsing.

 - Use cake flour, which has less gluten than all-purpose flour, for the most tender cake.